 (c) each singer and every instrument is audible

-- When putting the programme together, groups are advised to incorporate all the various elements of music i.e. rhythm, phrasing, chords, notes, etc. to create imaginative links between the tunes/song. ~New arrangements of old tunes ( reels, jigs, hornpipes, barndances, slides, slow airs etc. ) or newly-composed pieces in the traditional style, are acceptable.
-The emphasis should always be on traditional Irish music, and a balance struck between tradition and innovation when choosing and arranging the tunes~
+*When putting the programme together, groups are advised to incorporate all the various elements of music i.e. rhythm, phrasing, chords, notes, etc. to create imaginative links between the tunes/song. ~New arrangements of old tunes (reels, jigs, hornpipes, barn dances, slides, slow airs etc.) or newly-composed pieces in the traditional style, are acceptable.
+The emphasis should always be on the traditional music of Ireland, and a balance struck between tradition and innovation when choosing and arranging the tunes.

-- The song is an important element of the programme (25 marks out of 100) and due time and consideration should be given to sourcing and arranging one that complements the group and the selection of music.
+*The song is an important element of the programme (25 marks out of 100) and due time and consideration should be given to sourcing and arranging one that complements the group and the selection of music.
 Traditional songs in Irish (and lesser known songs in particular), old poems set to newly-composed airs, or newly-composed Irish songs in the traditional style are acceptable.
 Songs translated into Irish, however, are not allowed.
-(Ctrl & Click HERE to download further notes regarding the song)
+(Click HERE for further notes regarding the song )

-- The groups who have progressed through the first round will attend a workshop on a day between Thursday, 7 February and Tuesday, 12 February 2019, in one of four venues throughout the country.
-Every effort will be made to organize venues as central as possible for the participating groups.
-The workshops will be conducted entirely through Irish by well-known traditional musicians/singers who will offer help and advice to all the groups on various aspects of their performance ( i.e. choice of tunes/song, arrangements, accompaniment, voice projection etc. )
+The groups who have progressed through the first round will attend a workshop on one day during February 2024, in one of four venues throughout the country, providing that it is safe and permissible to have gatherings of at least 50 people.
+Every effort will be made to organise venues as central as possible for the participating groups.
+The workshops will be conducted entirely through Irish by well-known traditional musicians/singers who will offer help and advice to all the groups on various aspects of their performance (i.e. choice of tunes/song, arrangements, accompaniment, voice projection etc.)

-- 8 groups will be chosen from among the groups who have participated in the workshops to contest the final.
-Musical and singing competency, along with potential, will be taken into consideration when the selection is being made. ( See Rule 7 below ).
+Eight groups will be chosen from among the groups who have participated in the workshops to contest the final.
+Musical and singing competency, along with potential, will be taken into consideration when the selection is being made (See Rule 7 below).
 Certificates will be awarded to groups who are not selected.

 The winning group will receive a prize of €2,500 together with the Gael Linn Trophy.